jcrowley66/jdctransport/README.md

 - forward all inbound messages to an **Application**
 - accept Messages from the Application and send to the OutputStream

-A **MessagingActor** is the control point for a single Messaging system.
-It will be given the InputStream and OutputStream to process, and these should be exclusive to this MessagingActor.
+A **TransportActor** is the control point for a single JDCTransport system.
+It will be given the InputStream and OutputStream to process, and these should be exclusive to this TransportActor.
 It is also given a **msgIDGenerator** so that all messages can be assigned a unique ID.

-The MessagingActor in turn will start a **MessagingInActor** and a **MessagingOutActor**.
+The TransportActor in turn will start a **TransportInActor** and a **TransportOutActor**.

 Important concepts:
 - every Connection is assigned a unique ConnectionID
-- each ConnectionID is associated with an **ApplicationActor** (created by the caller and sent to the MessagingActor at startup)
+- each ConnectionID is associated with an **ApplicationActor** (created by the caller and sent to the TransportActor at startup)
 - every Message is assigned a unique MessageID
-- one Messaging instantiation may multiplex several ConnectionIDs
+- one JDCTransport instantiation may multiplex several ConnectionIDs
-    - One **Startup** and one or more **StartConn** messages will be sent to a MessagingActor
+    - One **Startup** and one or more **StartConn** messages will be sent to a TransportActor
     - The same ApplicationActor may be used for each Connection, a different ApplicationActor for each Connection, or any combination.
-This is all determined by the caller who intially created the MessagingActor.
+This is all determined by the caller who intially created the TransportActor.

 # Xchange Server
-Allows **Messaging** instances on Servers and Clients to register and cross-connect so that all messages are transparently forwarded.
+Allows **JDCTransport** instances on Servers and Clients to register and cross-connect so that all messages are transparently forwarded.

 If both a Server and a Client are **visible** to each other, then they can connect directly.